WNDX: Urban oldies (1996)

-Smooth jazz (1996-1997)
+Smooth jazz (1996–1997)

-Solid Gold Soul was short-lived, and by the fall of 1996, WGLD changed to another satellite format, Jones Radio Network's smooth jazz format.
+Solid Gold Soul was short-lived, and on October 10, 1996, WGLD changed to another satellite format, Jones Radio Network's smooth jazz format.

-Country (1997-2001)
+Country (1997–2001)

 The license was sold to Susquehanna Broadcasting in 1997.
 Management decided that Susquehanna's modern country music "flanker station," WGRL "104.5 The Bear," would be moved to 93.9, while a new format, under 93.9's WGLD calls, would be placed on 104.5.
-To smooth over the transition, the two stations simulcast "The Bear" for the first few weeks of June 1997.
-Once the move was complete, the WGLD call letters moved to 104.5 and became oldies "Gold 104.5."
+To smooth over the transition, the two stations began simulcasting "The Bear" on May 30, 1997.
+Once the move was complete on June 10, the WGLD call letters moved to 104.5 and became oldies "Gold 104.5."
 The frequency switch did not help WGRL's ratings, as it experienced a substantial ratings drop once "The Bear" moved to 93.9.
 As a result, the station became more music-intensive and several disc jockeys were let go.
 By 2001, WGRL simulcast WFMS in morning drive time while Donnie Claw, the lone survivor from the 104.5 days, hosted the afternoon drive shift.
-The end of The Bear came in November 2001, when the format was dropped for Christmas music as "93.9 The Christmas Channel."
+The end of The Bear came on November 19, 2001, when the format was dropped for Christmas music as "93.9 The Christmas Channel."

-80s Hits (2001–2006)
+80s Hits (2001–2004)

 On December 25, 2001, 93.9 flipped to an 80s hits format as "Retro 93-9."

-Contemporary Christian (2004-2006)
+Contemporary Christian (2004–2006)

 The format lasted until July 9, 2004, when – following a five-day stunt of TV themes as "TV 93.9" – the station flipped to Contemporary Christian as "93.9 The Song."
 The call sign was also changed at this time to WISG.
 "The Song" lasted for a couple of years and saw modest success.

 A month after the format change, in August 2004, WISG changed its city of license from Fishers to Lawrence, relocated its transmitter from Noblesville to east Indianapolis, and upgraded its power from 2,950 watts to 6,900 watts to provide better coverage of the Indianapolis radio market (it later upgraded to 8,400 watts in 2011).